silverbulletmd/silverbullet/website/Document Editor.md

 SB will dispatch the following events:
 - `file-open`: A file was just navigated to, the document editor needs to open it.
 The details contain the meta and data: `{ data: Uint8Array, meta: DocumentMeta }`
 - `request-save`: Silverbullet is requesting a save, you should send a `file-saved` event as soon as possible
-- `focus`: You should focus the editor if possible (i.e. highlight cursor)
+- `focus`: You should focus the editor if possible (i.e. highlight cursor).
+If you don't know how to handle this `window.focus()` is a good bet.

 To send events/messages like the `file-saved` message, you can use the `sendMessage` function.